Exact dimer phase with anisotropic interaction for one dimensional magnets: Exact dimer phase

-{\it Infinite-fold degeneracy at the boundary by Eq. \ref{eq-b1}}.
-The boundary in Eq. \ref{eq-b1} automatically satisfies the permutation symmetry of $H$.
-This boundary is numerically verified with extraordinary high accuracy (see Fig. \ref{fig-fig1}).
-A typical transition from the dimer phase to the $z$-FM phase is presented in Fig. \ref{fig-fig2}a, which is characterized by dimer order $\Delta_d$\cite{furukawa2012ground,michaud2012antiferromagnetic} and magnetization $M_\eta$\cite{de2012entanglement},
+The boundary condition in Eq. \ref{eq-b1} automatically satisfies the permutation symmetry of $H$.
+This boundary is numerically verified with extraordinary high accuracy (see the dots in Fig. \ref{fig-fig2}).
+A typical transition from the exact dimer phase to the $z$-FM phase is presented in Fig. \ref{fig-fig4} (a) - (c), which is characterized by the dimer order $\Delta_d$ \cite{furukawa2012ground,michaud2012antiferromagnetic}, magnetization $M_\eta$ \cite{de2012entanglement} and entanglement entropy (EE).
+We define these two order parameters as

+Physically, the first order parameter reflects the translational symmetry breaking for dimerization; and the second one reflects the time reversal symmetry breaking for the FM phases.
+To further characterize the entanglement feature, or quantumness, in these phases, we can calculate the EE of a finite block $A$ with size $n$, which is defined as \cite{holzhey1994geometric,junemann2017exploring,calabrese2009entanglement},

-In the exact dimer phase, $\Delta_d = 3/4$, and $M_z = 0$, while in the $z$-FM phase, $M_z - L/2 \propto 1/z^2$ (from second-order perturbation theory), and $\Delta_d = 0$.
-The boundary determined in these orders is precisely that from Eq. \ref{eq-b1}, with difference less than $3\times 10^{-4}$.
-The similar accuracy has been found for all black dots in Fig. \ref{fig-fig1}.
-In Fig. \ref{fig-fig2}b, we show that at the phase boundary, all excitation gaps, $\delta E_{n1} = E_n - E_1$, collapse to zero, indicating of infinite-fold degeneracy extended to infinite volume.
-In the phase boundary, we have three classical points: $H(1,0,0)$, $H(0,1,0)$ and $H(0,0,1)$.
-Here, $H(0,0,1)$ is relevant to the boundary defined in Eq. \ref{eq-b1} in the limit of $x = -y$ and $z \rightarrow \infty$.
-Let us consider $H(x,0,0) = xH(1,0,0)$ for $x > 0$, and
+where $\rho_A$ is the reduced density matrix by tracing out its complementary part.
+In the exact dimer phase, $\Delta_d = 3/4$, $M_z = 0$, and the central cut EE equals to 0 (at $n=L/2$) or $\ln 2$ (at $n=L/2+1$) due to formation of the singlet dimer state.
+In Fig. \ref{fig-fig4} (d), we show a typical result for oscillating of EE.
+In the $z$-FM phase, $M_z - L/2 \propto 1/z^2$ (from second-order perturbation theory), $\Delta_d = 0$; and with the decreases of $z$, the cut EE tends to be zero when $z$ approaches the exact FM phase limit of $H(0,0,-1)$ (see section \ref{sec-fm} B).
+The boundary determined by these order parameters is precisely the same as that from Eq. \ref{eq-b1}, with absolute difference less than $3\times 10^{-4}$.
+The similar accuracy has been found for all dots at the boundaries in Fig. \ref{fig-fig2}.
+In Fig. \ref{fig-fig4} (e) - (f), we show that at the phase boundary, the excitation gaps defined as $\delta E_{n1} = E_n - E_1$ for $n \geq 2$ collapse to zero, indicating of infinite-fold degeneracy when extending to infinite length.
+In Ref. \onlinecite{gerhardt1998metamagnetism}, Gerhardt {\it et al.} have proven that the infinite-fold degeneracy of the GSs at point $x=y$, $z=-x/2$ by considering the $n$-magnon states